Martin JRM Mars: Civilian use

 The aircraft can carry 7200 USgal of water and each deployment can cover an area of up to 4 acres (1.6 hectares).
 The aircraft can also carry up to 600 USgal of foam concentrate for gelling the load drop.
-They are mainly used to fight fires along the coast of British Columbia and sometimes in the interior.
-As of 29 July 2010, the Martin Mars was being used to fight the Mason Lake/Bonaparte Lake fire north of Kamloops.
+They had been mainly used to fight fires along the coast of British Columbia and sometimes in the interior.
+By July 2010, the Martin Mars was being used to fight the Mason Lake/Bonaparte Lake fire north of Kamloops.

 On 23 August 2012, the Coulson Group announced that the Philippine Mars, due to its lack of use for five years, would be retired and flown to the National Naval Aviation Museum at Naval Air Station Pensacola, Florida, to become a static exhibit.
 The aircraft was repainted to its original U.S. Navy colors and was to have been delivered to the museum in November 2012.
 After many delays, the trade deal of transferring the aircraft to the museum was put on hold by the Navy in June 2016, pending the outcome of the 2016 US Presidential election.